compose-spec/compose-spec/05-services.md

 ```

 If the image does not exist on the platform, Compose attempts to pull it based on the `pull_policy`.
-If you are also using the Compose Build specification, there are alternative options for controling the precedence of
+If you are also using the [Compose Build specification](build.md), there are alternative options for controlling the precedence of
-pull over building the image from source, however pulling the image must be the default behavior.
+pull over building the image from source, however pulling the image is the default behavior.

 `image` may be omitted from a Compose file as long as a `build` section is declared.
 If you are not using the Compose Build specification, Compose won't work if `image` is missing from the Compose file.

 ### init

-`init` run an init process (PID 1) inside the container that forwards signals and reaps processes.
+`init` runs an init process (PID 1) inside the container that forwards signals and reaps processes.
 Set this option to `true` to enable this feature for the service.

 ```yml